NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 This will help later with bundle adjustment.

-If an input camera exists, such as embedded in the image file, it is strongly suggested to pass it to this tool, as it will improve the accuracy of produced cameras (:numref:`skysat-rpc`).
+If an input camera exists, such as embedded in the image file, it is strongly suggested to pass it to this tool using the ``--input-camera`` option, as it will improve the accuracy of produced cameras (:numref:`skysat-rpc`).

 In the above command, the optical center and focal length are as mentioned earlier.
 The reference SRTM DEM is used to infer the height above datum